 Time sampling refers to a technique of behavioral observation that involves observing for one interval, . . .
 Read More

-Artificial selection at psychology-glossary.com■■■
+Artificial selection at psychology-glossary.com■■■■

 Artificial selection refers to a procedure in which animals are deliberately mated to produce offspring . . .
 Read More

-Behavioral observation at psychology-glossary.com■■■
+Behavioral Measures at psychology-glossary.com■■■■

-Behavioral observation refers to a behavioral method of Assessment in which the Clinician observes the . . .
+Random sample refers to a survey procedure in which every person in the population being studied has . . .
 Read More

-Event sampling at psychology-glossary.com■■■
+Thought sampling at psychology-glossary.com■■■■

-Individual sampling at psychology-glossary.com■■■
+Polygon at psychology-glossary.com■■■